Exodus Chapter 17

 Yəhōšuaʿ,(/ˈdʒɒʃuə/), lit.
 ‘Yahweh is salvation’) also known as Yehoshua.
 Yeshua or Y’shua (ישוע; with vowel pointing Hebrew: יֵשׁוּעַ, romanized: Yēšūaʿ) was a common alternative form of the name Yehoshua (Hebrew: יְהוֹשֻׁעַ, romanized: Yəhōšūaʿ, lit. ’Joshua’) in later books of the Hebrew Bible and among Jews of the Second Temple period.
 The name corresponds to the Greek spelling Iesous (Ἰησοῦς), from which, through the Latin IESVS/Iesus, comes the English spelling Jesus meaning salvation.

-for I will utterly put out the remembrance of Amalek from under heaven.
+for I will completely put out the remembrance of Amalek from under the heavens.

 Moses’ altar